CdRDS/Weather-app/README.md

-Weather app with dynamic backgrounds written in react
+Weather app with dynamic backgrounds written in react and styled with tailwind

 # React + Vite